 Of course, every dog is different, but for the most part, “treat value” from your dog’s perspective goes something like this (from least to most valuable):

-If you’re practicing obedience at home, then you can get away with using a less valuable treat (some dogs will even work for kibble).
-But even then, you’ll probably want to have a higher-value treat handy for when you need to train your dog in more distracting situations.
+If you’re practicing obedience at home, then you can get away with a less valuable treat (some dogs will even work for kibble – especially at home).
+But you’ll probably want a higher-value treat handy for when you need to train your dog in more distracting situations.

 Soft and easy to chew